 4 These by-laws contain an application provision concerning fees and charges for a period commencing before, or for a matter or thing done before, the by-laws came into operation.

+5 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
+199(a) had not come into operation.
+It reads as follows:

+199. Irrigation legislation repealed

+These written laws are repealed:

+(a) the Carnarvon Irrigation District By-laws 1962;